marco-tranzatto/ORB_SLAM2/README.md

 ```

 ##1.2 Install additional odometry software
 This software was tested with [rovio](https://github.com/ethz-asl/rovio) which is included as a submodule.
+If rovio is to be used, this step can be skipped.
+If a different visual-inertial odometry framework should be used, install it seperately.
+Reference body velocity (IMU body velocity in case of rovio) should be published to /rovio/odometry and the transformation from reference body to left camera should be published to /rovio/extrinsics0.

-##1.3 Clone and build RSLAM
+##1.3 Clone and build underlying frameworks

 Clone the repository and execute the build script found in the root directory at SERVO/build.sh
 ```